-If, and only if, these informal procedures have failed to settle the matter, and the oneyear time limit (outlined below) has not expired, the student may initiate the following grievance process.
+If, and only if, these informal procedures have failed to settle the matter, and the one-year time limit (outlined below) has not expired, the student may initiate the following grievance process.
+The grounds for a successful grade grievance are specifically laid out in the procedures.
+In cases where a student pursues a formal grade grievance, the department is obliged to follow the procedures.
+The department cannot make its own determination as to the validity of the student's case, except through the formation of the ad hoc grievance committee as described.

-3.3.1.3 Formal Grievance Process.
+3.3.1.3 Formal Grievance Process